UTSC-CSCC09-Programming-on-the-Web/project-mark-it/README.md

 ## **Alpha v.
 Milestones (20 days)**
 Core functionality, no requirements for styling.
 - Implement secure login with stored credentials in PostgreSQL and Google OAuth2.
 - Implement a user creating a file and sharing it with another user.
 - Implement real-time collaborative drawing with a cursor and ensure it is working.

 ## **Beta v.
 Milestones (14 days)**
 Other required elements and improving website appearance.
 - Implement subscriptions and secure payment with Stripe Checkout feature in sandbox mode.
-- Implement a clean and original UI using the Vue 3 frontend framework.
 - Implement generative fill for images using prompts.

 ## **Final v.
 Milestones (20 days)**
 Additional features to improve UX.
-- Implement additional drawing features including colour and erasers.
+- Implement colour.
-- Implement allowing users to save and edit on old files
+- Implement a clean and original UI using the Vue 3 frontend framework.